toyanccom/agentai/README.md

 ## Key capabilities

-- **Language-aware responses** – Ships with curated answers in English, Spanish, Mandarin Chinese, and French for high-volume intents such as order status, shipping options, return policy, and agent availability.
+- **Language-aware responses** – Ships with curated answers across the ten most widely used languages (Arabic, Bengali, English, French, Hindi, Mandarin Chinese, Portuguese, Russian, Spanish, and Urdu) for high-volume intents such as order status, shipping options, return policy, and agent availability.
 - **Graceful fallbacks** – Politely prompts for clarification when the bot does not understand an intent and falls back to a primary language when a translation is unavailable.